-- create and approve this Accessibility & Equality Plan and with the help of the Headteacher/Senior Leadership Team ensure that it is adopted correctly throughout the school; - ensure the school complies with all equality legislation and the school's equality objectives; - monitor and evaluate the effectiveness of the Accessibility & Equality Plan every two years and make any amendments to improve on the Plan when and where necessary; - nominate a named governor to oversee the implementation of the Accessibility & Equality Plan, monitor equality outcomes, and regularly report back to the rest of the Governing Board; - ensure that parents are informed of any incident related to this scheme which could directly affect their child; - ensure that parents, carers, and the wider community have access to the school's Accessibility & Equality Plan through the school website.
+- create and approve this Single Equality Plan and with the help of the Head of School/Senior Leadership Team ensure that is adopted correctly throughout the school; - ensure the school complies with all equality legislation and the school's equality objectives; - monitor and evaluate the effectiveness of the Single Equality Plan annually and make any amendments to improve on the Plan when and where necessary; - nominate a named governor to oversee the implementation of the Single Equality Plan, monitor equality outcomes, and regularly report back to the rest of the Governing Board; - ensure that parents are informed of any incident related to this scheme which could directly affect their child; - report to parents, carers, and the wider community on the progress of the school's Single Equality Plan through the school prospectus, the school website, and the school's annual report.

-The Headteacher and Senior Leadership Team
+The Head of School and Senior Leadership Team

-The Headteacher, with the support of the rest of the Senior Leadership Team, will:
+The Head of School, with the support of the rest of the Senior Leadership Team, will:

-- promote the Accessibility & Equality Plan both within the school and externally to the rest of the community; - ensure that all staff are aware of their role and responsibilities regarding the promotion and delivery of equality in school; - report back to the Governing Board on how the Plan is working and any amendments that they feel should be made, as well as feedback from staff, children and parents; - challenge inappropriate language and behaviour; - tackle bias and stereotyping; - take appropriate action where discrimination or victimisation occurs.
+- promote the Single Equality Plan both within the school and externally to the rest of the community; - ensure that all staff are aware of their role and responsibilities regarding the promotion and delivery of equality in school; - report back to the Governing Board on how the Plan is working and any amendments that they feel should be made, as well as feedback from staff, children and parents; - challenge inappropriate language and behaviour; - tackle bias and stereotyping; - take appropriate action where discrimination or victimisation occurs.